-At December 31, 2022, the Company had \$0.1 million of cash held in escrow.
-The Company did not have any cash held in escrow at March 31, 2023.
+At each of June 30, 2023 and December 31, 2022, the Company had \$0.1 million of cash held in escrow.

 Fair Value of Financial Instruments

 The carrying amounts of the Company's financial instruments approximate their fair values and include cash equivalents, accounts receivable, deferred rents receivable, notes receivable, term loans, mortgages and notes payable, and accounts payable.